-Key Messages for Tropical Storm Helene Advisory 5: 11:00 AM EDT Tue Sep 24, 2024
+Key Messages for Tropical Storm Helene Advisory 6: 5:00 PM EDT Tue Sep 24, 2024

-1. Helene is forecast to intensify and be near hurricane strength when it reaches the far northwestern Caribbean Sea early Wednesday.
-Tropical storm conditions are expected over portions of western Cuba and the northeastern coast of the Yucatan Peninsula with hurricane conditions possible.
+1. Helene is forecast to intensify and be near hurricane strength when it passes near the northeastern coast of the Yucatan Peninsula on Wednesday, where a Hurricane Warning is in effect.